steve-chavez/postgrest-sessions-example/app.sql.md

 ```

+The unique contraint will make sure, that each user can only have
+one todo item with a specific title.

-Our API will get access to the `todo` table:
+Our API will get access to the `app.todo` table:

 ```sql
 grant